sazawaS/Choice-OF-Foodland-Order/README.md

 About the project:
 1) This project is a simple forum page where you can order some food to our resturant (doesn't work btw, call our resturant if you need an actual order)
 2) The orders will be shown in the kitchen.
 To enter the kitchen, enter the password: password123.
+You can delete orders and also finish them.
 3) Also the UI is terrible.
 4) You can test it out in this website: https://order-system-tlt2.onrender.com/ (Opening takes a lot of time, probably because its a free service)